Best-ways-to-digitize-photos-feature

 How do you digitize photos to use for embroidery projects?

-The first step in digitizing an old photograph for an embroidery project is to scan your photograph using a flatbed scanner or even your smartphone.
+The first step in digitizing an old photograph for an embroidery project is to scan it with a flatbed scanner or your smartphone.

-There are also apps like Cross Stitch Creator that can convert digital images into instructions for hand embroidery.
+There are also apps like Cross Stitch Creator that can convert digital images into embroidery instructions.

 What is the best app to restore old photos?